Online Learning

 A harness maker also repaired other leather items, such as trunks and bags.

-FUN FACT: Clydesdale horses, like the ones we have at the Village, were a very popular breed of horse 150 years ago.
+FUN FACT: Clydesdale horses, like the ones we have at The Village, were a very popular breed of horse 150 years ago.
 They are draft horses, strong enough to pull a plow, but also beautiful animals.
 They would look rather majestic pulling a carriage into town!

 a printer setting type